 Westmont faculty are eager to provide quality, helpful academic advising.
 But you must take the initiative to develop a relationship with your faculty adviser by making appointments in advance of registration to get to know them and to discuss your future.
 Your faculty will know the details of your academic program and general education requirements.
-Much of this information can also be found in the college catalog (found on our Web page), and all academic policies and procedures can be found on the registrar’s website.
+Much of this information can also be found in the college catalog (found on our Web page), and all academic policies and procedures can be found on the Registrar’s website.
 Additional information about academic advising and resources to develop academic success can be found here.
 If you want to switch your academic adviser, you must fill out a form from the Registrar’s office.
-If you have additional questions, feel free to contact the director of academic advising.
+If you have additional questions, feel free to contact the Registrar's office.

 Westmont offers a variety of directed-study programs, including tutorials, general honors, major honors, in-course honors, practica, and research.
 Consult the college catalog for specific details, or discuss your interests with individual faculty.

 The Successful Scholars Seminar (APP 002), especially for students new to Westmont, is a six-week, non-credit course that provides an extended orientation to academic aspects of college life.
 If you have any questions, contact academic advising and disability services at x6159.
 If you would like to participate in the course you may add it to your course schedule through the Registrar's office.